-- Learn what to do if you don’t see all of your songs, albums, playlists, or other imported content after you update iTunes on your computer.
+- Learn what to do if you don't see all of your content after you update iTunes on your computer.

 Get more help

-- Learn how to listen to music on your Apple Watch.
+- Learn how to listen to music and podcasts on your Apple Watch.

 - Learn how to manually move specific songs or videos from your computer to your iPhone, iPad, or iPod touch.